hassaanahd/hassaanahd.github.io/index.md

 My current research is in Earth system physics, focusing on learning models from data—models that could help guide better climate policies and decision-making.
 Step by step, I hope these efforts will contribute to meaningful change.

 Along the way, I’ve also reinvented myself.
 Once someone who rarely read fiction, I now find joy in it—lost in the deserts of Arrakis or moved by the tragedies of Homer.
-And yes, like another ambitious soul who famously disliked sand, I’ve learned to embrace it.
+And yes, like another ambitious soul who famously disliked sand, I’ve learned to embrace the proverbial sand.